 If you aren't able to locate the policy you require, or have a query relating to a school procedure, then please contact the school office.

-Please ensure you have read the Aspire Complaints Policy carefully.
-This document clearly outlines our complaints procedure.
+Please ensure you have read the Aspire Complaints Procedure carefully.
+This document clearly outlines the appropriate and timely steps.

 Bugle School is committed to its Public Sector Equality duties and will endeavour to:

 - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act